DeloitteAU/eslint-config-deloitte/readme.md

 ## Table of Contents

+1. General principles
-1. Whitespace
+2. Whitespace
-2. Beautiful Syntax
+3. Beautiful Syntax
-3. Practical Style
+4. Practical Style
-4. Naming
+5. Naming
-5. Misc
+6. Misc
-6. Comments
+7. Comments
-7. Code Quality Tools, Resources & References
+8. Code Quality Tools, Resources & References
-8. Get Smart
+9. Get Smart
-9. Build & Deployment Process
+10. Build & Deployment Process
-10. License
+11. License

+## 1. General principles

+> "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
+If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec." - Idan Gazit

+* You are not a human code compiler/compressor, so don't try to be one.
+* All code in any code-base should look like a single person typed it, no matter how many people contributed.
+* Strictly enforce the agreed upon style.
+* If in doubt when deciding upon a style, use existing, common patterns.

-## Whitespace
+## 2. Whitespace

-* Never mix spaces and tabs.
+* _Never_ mix spaces and tabs for indentation.
-* Always use real tabs instead of spaces.
+* Real tabs are preferred over spaces.
 This allows other developers to set a tab width of their choice.
 * If your editor supports it, always work with the "show invisibles" setting turned on.
 In Sublime Text, this can be achieved by adding `"draw_white_space": "all"` to your User Preferences file.
 The benefits of this practice are:
 	* Enforced consistency
 	* Eliminating end of line whitespace